Hello World in Wren was written by:

-And, that’s it!
 Personally, I'm getting hints of Java and Python here just in terms of syntax.

 At any rate, let's break it down.
 Obviously, we only have one line, but it's at least a little more interesting than most scripting languages.

 comes with the core module along with a few other goodies like

 which prints the input to the user.
 How cool is that?